NCAR/amwg_dev/.github/ISSUE_TEMPLATE/template_cam6_3_035.tphysac.md

 ---
-name: Simulation template for run with cam6_3_035.tphysac
+name: Run description.
+This contains information about the location of the run directory, sandbox, etc (Simulation with cam6_3_035.tphysac)
-about: Documenting information about a CAM/CESM simulation you have performed
+about: Documenting information about a CAM/CESM simulation.
 title: Casename (enter the name of the run here)
-labels: AMWG
+labels: Issue Type: Run description
 assignees: ''
 ---